DIY Beeswax Candle Luminaries

 - Water to fill the balloons half full

-- Tin Can that can be sacrificed to wax. — You want the mouth of the can to be large enough to take the water-filled balloon without the balloon dragging against the side of the can, while dipping.
+- Tin Can that may be sacrificed to wax. — You want the mouth of the can to be large enough to take the water-filled balloon without the balloon dragging against the side of the can while dipping.

-- Pot that will hold water and the can of wax — don’t use your best cookware for this, the wax tends to spill from the can and mess up the pot with wax.
+- A pot that will hold water and the can of wax — don’t use your best cookware for this, the wax tends to spill from the can and mess up the pot with wax.

-- Heat source to boil water and melt the wax.
+- A heat source to boil water and melt the wax.
 I use my wood cook-stove.